bacterial-genomics/wf-ani/README.md

   ============================================
         Container platforms
   ============================================
-  -profile singularity    Use Singularity images to run the workflow.
+  -profile docker    Use Singularity images to run the workflow.
 Will pull and convert Docker images from Dockerhub if not locally available.

   -profile docker         Use Docker images to run the workflow.
 Will pull images from Dockerhub if not locally available.